moq-wg/moq-transport/draft-ietf-moq-transport.md

 MAX_CACHE_DURATION: An integer expressing a number of milliseconds.
 If present, the relay MUST NOT start forwarding any individual Object received through this subscription after the specified number of seconds has elapsed since the beginning of the Object was received.
+This means Objects earlier in a stream will expire earlier than Objects later in the stream.

 ## SUBSCRIBE_ERROR {#message-subscribe-error}